bostoncleek/quadruped_control/README.md

 # Quadruped Control
-Based on ETH Zuirch Star1ETH, IIT HyQ, and MIT cheetah.
+The control architecture is based on the ETH Zürich Star1ETH, IIT HyQ, and MIT Mini Cheetah.

 Currently the robot can transition from start to standing and balance using a ground reaction force controller formulated as a QP.